leakec/kowloon_dnd/notes/Sessions.md

 * They have not met Galan Ianfiel.

 # 1.0
-* Met Galan int he club.
+* Met Galan in the club.
 * Meet some common street thugs in the street.
 * Save/meet Tim who works at a grocery store.
 Has a wife and kid.
 * Shop at Varslune.
 (Haley will give what they bought).